The Social Security Disability Interview

 • What were the dates of employment for those jobs?

-• What is the contact information for your employers over the last 15 years?
+• What's the contact information for all your employers over the last 15 years?

 Bank and Contact Details

-• If you'd like to receive your disability payments by direct deposit, what is the name of your bank, your account number, and your routing number?
+• What's the name of your bank, your account number, and your routing number?
+(Learn more about your disability payment options.)

 • Who can Social Security contact if they can't reach you?
-What is their contact information?
+What's their contact information?

 SSI Interview Questions